ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

  * [ROS-related coding practices.](#ros-related-coding-practices)
  * [Other tips and remarks.](#other-tips-and-remarks)
  * [Further reading.](#further-reading)

+If you spot any errors, don't understand something or have ideas for improevments, feel free to contact me at `matous.vrba (at) fel.cvut.cz`.

 ## Useful libraries
 Before implementing basically anything, **first check that a suitable implementation doesn't already exist** (this goes for scientific research as well - do your research before you start reinventing the wheel 😀)!